samwise41/training-plan/endurance_plan.md

 4. Dates must be in `YYYY-MM-DD` format.
 5. Do not include Strength/Yoga/Stretching in this table; only Run/Bike/Swim.
 6. "Status" should be "PLANNED" for all future workouts.
+7. **Naming Convention:** Use the specific keywords defined in Section 9 (Taxonomy) when naming workouts (e.g., use "Strength Intervals" instead of just "Intervals") to ensure they are tracked by the dashboard.

 GitHub Training Plan File:
 https://github.com/samwise41/training-plan/blob/main/endurance_plan.md